Ratchanok Intanon: 2015

-In 2015, Intanon made a comeback by reaching the final of the India Open for the second time but lost to her opponent Saina Nehwal.
+In 2015, Ratchanok made a comeback by reaching the final of the India Open for the second time but lost to her opponent Saina Nehwal.
 A month later, she became the first Thai singles player to win the Asia Championships by defeating Li Xuerui in the final 20–22, 23–21, 21–12 in China.
-It was the first time that Intanon had beaten Li since the final of the 2013 World Championships.
-In June, she won her first Super Series Premier title by beating Yui Hashimoto of Japan in straight games at the Indonesia Open.
+It was the first time that Ratchanok had beaten Li since the final of the 2013 World Championships.
+In June, she won her first Superseries Premier title by beating Yui Hashimoto of Japan in straight games at the Indonesia Open.
 However, at the BWF World Championships, she had to retire from court when 8–5 up in the decider against Lindaweni Fanetri in the round of 16 from cramps.

-She won a gold medal with the Thailand women's team at the 2015 Southeast Asian Games in Singapore.
-After the Indonesia Open, she did not reach the final of any tournaments but earned enough points to qualify for the Dubai Super Series Finals.
-In the group stage, she lost to Wang Yihan, but won two other matches against Wang Shixian and Sung Ji-hyun, progressing to the semifinals.
+Ratchanok won a gold medal with the Thailand women's team at the 2015 SEA Games in Singapore.
+After the Indonesia Open, she did not reach the final of any tournaments but earned enough points to qualify for the Dubai World Superseries Finals.
+In the group stage, she lost to Wang Yihan, but won two other matches against Wang Shixian and Sung Ji-hyun, progressing to the semi-finals.
 She lost to Wang Yihan there, which brought their head-to-head record to 0–12.
 She finished the 2015 season at world number seven.

 2016

-In 2016, Intanon won the Thailand Masters, a second Grand Prix Gold tournament in Thailand, by beating Sun Yu in the final.
+In 2016, Ratchanok won the Thailand Masters, a second Grand Prix Gold tournament in Thailand, by beating Sun Yu in the final.
 She won the India Open for the second time by beating Li Xuerui in the final.
-In the Malaysia Open the week after, she defeated Wang Yihan for the first time by beating her in the semifinal.
+In the Malaysia Open the week after, she defeated Wang Yihan for the first time by beating her in the semi-final.
 In the final, she beat Tai Tzu-ying to earn the Malaysia Open title for the first time.
-This was the first time she had won two consecutive Superseries tournaments; Intanon then became the first singles player to win three Superseries in three consecutive weeks by winning the Singapore Super Series, defeating Sun Yu in the final.
-By winning three Superseries in a row, Intanon also rose to the number 1 spot in the world rankings, becoming the first Thai to achieve this feat.
+This was the first time she had won two consecutive Superseries tournaments; Ratchanok then became the first singles player to win three Superseries in three consecutive weeks by winning the Singapore Super Series, defeating Sun Yu in the final.
+By winning three Superseries in a row, she also rose to the number 1 spot in the world rankings, becoming the first Thai to achieve this feat.
 Her winning streak ended after she lost to Sayaka Sato in the Asian Championships.

-Intanon qualified for the 2016 Summer Olympics and was the Thai flag bearer.
+Ratchanok qualified for the 2016 Summer Olympics and was the Thai flag bearer.
 At the Olympics she failed to pass the round of 16, losing to Akane Yamaguchi, in two games: 19–21, 16–21.
 After the Olympics, she suffered a knee injury which forced her to retire from subsequent tournaments.
-In the Super Series Finals, Intanon lost in straight games to Sung Ji-hyun and Tai Tzu-ying, and retired injured against He Bingjiao.
+In the Superseries Finals, Ratchanok lost in straight games to Sung Ji-hyun and Tai Tzu-ying, and retired injured against He Bingjiao.
 She finished 2016 at a world ranking of five.